-Laying with immediate effect but subject annulment to Here the rules and regulations come into operation as soon as they are laid before the Parliament.
-However, when disapproved the they cease to operate by Parliament.
+Laying with immediate effect but subject to annulment

+Here the rules and regulations come into operation as soon as they are laid before the Parliament.
+However, they cease to operate when disapproved by the Parliament.

-Laying subject to negative resolution In this process the rules come into effect as soon as they are laid before the Parliament, but shall annulled resolution have effect if by of the House. cease to
+Laying subject to negative resolution

+In this process the rules come into effect as soon as they are laid before the Parliament, but shall cease to have effect if annulled by a resolution of the House.